Dean Allen still talks of the night he was 10 centimetres from rugby league immortality.

 "It was pretty impressive, some of the stuff that was coming out."

-Halfback and captain Grant Adamson had spent time with Seagulls and St George without ever cracking first grade and didn't miss his opportunity to tell the likes of Denis Betts what he thought of their performance, putting the Lions very much on the back foot.
+Halfback and captain Grant Adamson had spent time with Seagulls and St George and didn't miss his opportunity to tell the likes of Denis Betts what he thought of their performance, putting the Lions very much on the back foot.

 "They were very quiet," recalled Adamson, who has run the Rarely Late Freight transport business on the Gold Coast for the past decade.